peterhontaru/Statistical-Inference-General-Social-Survey/Statistical-Inference.md

 ### Summary:

 * Although small, there were significant differences between **genders** on whether **sexual education should be taught in schools**.
-This is especially important for single parents, or parents of the same sex, where one's stance and actions cannot overcompensate for the other's.
+This is especially important for single parents, or parents of the same sex, where one's stance and actions cannot overcompensate for the other's
-* We could not prove significant differences in the representation of each **gender** amongst the various **social classes**.
+* We could not prove significant differences in the representation of each **gender** amongst the various **social classes**
 * There were significant differences in **total family income** based on the **respondent's family income when 16 years old**.
 This is important as the earned income should be independent of someone's family background.
-Further measures should be put into place for helping out those in unfavourable groups.
+Further measures should be put into place for helping out those in unfavourable groups

 *Note: all of the research questions are focusing on the survey data in the year 2012 to account for year-on-year variances and display the most recent view that our data could provide.*

 ### Next steps/recommendations:

-* analyse changes within year (ie. were there different representations of each gender in 1980 compared to 2012?)
+* analyse changes between years (ie. 1980 vs 2012)
-* some variables (ie. social class) were subjective and registred based on the respondent's opinion
+* some variables (ie. social class) were subjective and registered based on the respondent's opinion (more objective methods should be considered)
-* further expand on the analysis by looking at other related factors (ie. if there was a difference between total family income based on the respondent's family income when 16 years old, can we find any further variables that can provide a more indepth view?)
+* further expand on the analysis by looking at other related factors (ie. if there was a difference between total family income based on the respondent's family income when 16 years old, can we find any further variables that can provide a more in-depth view as to why?)

 ### Dataset